The Sharp Edge of History

 He didn’t say what other stuff he meant.
 We didn’t ask.
 He wanted to learn to fight.
 We teach that.
 He started that day.

 There are a lot of origin stories in martial arts.
-People have worked hard to uncover the hidden roots of their styles, digging into history, visiting monuments, examining carvings in ancient temple walls, reading old books and listening to tales from long ago.
+People have worked hard to uncover the hidden roots of their styles: traveling the world, visiting teachers, viewing monuments, examining carvings in ancient temple walls, reading old books, translating private manuscripts, and listening to tales from long ago.

-The human impulse to defend effectively and the insight that training will give you more ability that ‘just doing it’ may be familiar to us, but it was not always so.
+The human impulse to defend effectively coupled with the insight that training will give you more ability than ‘just doing it,’ may be familiar to us, but it was not always so.

 Chimpanzees fight.
 When a band of chimps in the wild notice a chimp from another band snooping around their territory they will attack him.
-Not chase him off – they aren’t trying to make him go away.
+Not just chase him off – they aren’t trying to make him go away.
 They sneak up.
-They attack and kill him, rip his limbs off and jump up and down on the body.
+They attack and kill him and jump up and down on the body.
 No training necessary.
 Spontaneous violence.
 No special techniques.
 The strength they need to climb, carry, throw, gather food, and play is employed to break up the body of their enemy.

 The primatologists studying this tried to prove that it was human influence that made the chimps violent.
-No. That’s the way chimps are.
+It wasn’t.
+That’s what chimps do.
 They thought this stranger wanted their territory, food or females.
 Why else would he be snooping around?

 What if one day one of the chimps who was a victor in that massacre had a vivid memory of his moment of exaltation and dominance?
-What if he thought it would be fun to act out what he did when he smashed and defeated the trespasser, so he repeated the moves with his body and in his imagination, over and over, kind of like an evil exuberant dance?
-Then the next time a trespasser approached their turf he might have been even more devastating.
+What if he thought it would be fun to act out what he did when he smashed and defeated the trespasser, so he repeated the moves with his body and in his imagination, over and over, like an evil exuberant dance?
+Then, as a result of all that repetition, the next time a trespasser approached their turf he might have been even more devastating.
 More accustomed to the physical moves, and more habituated to the mindset of attack.

 That is primitive and it is violent.
-But if you are looking for origins we might start looking way back.
+But if we are looking for origins of martial training we might start looking way back.

-We taught that young guy who came into the dojo who just wanted to learn to fight.
+We taught that young man who came into the dojo, the one who just wanted to learn to fight.
 We taught him on his first day.
-We introduced him to the basics he would learn in class.
-We showed him those moves in the way we learned them, maybe a little bit evolved here or there.
+We introduced him to the basics he would learn in his classes.
+We showed him the moves the way we learned them, maybe a little bit evolved here or there.

-One of the instructors showed him the dojo customs we use in class.
+One of the instructors showed him the dojo customs we use in class – how to bow, where to stand, what to say.
 Maybe that was the ‘other stuff’ the guy was talking about.